-x Annual Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 o Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.

-For the fiscal year ended December 31, 2004

-OR

-For the transition period from to

-Commission File Number 000-23186

-BIOCRYST PHARMACEUTICALS, INC.

-(Exact name of registrant as specified in its charter)

-DELAWARE

-(State of other jurisdiction of incorporation or organization)

-(I.R.S. employer identification no.)

-2190 Parkway Lake Drive; Birmingham, Alabama 35244 (Address of principal executive offices)

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:

-None Name of each exchange on which registered

-None None

-Securities registered pursuant to Section 12(g) of the Act:

-Title of each class Common Stock, \$.01 Par Value

-Indicate by a check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes x No o.

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K x.

-Indicate by a check mark whether the registrant is an accelerated filer (as defined in Exchange Act Rule 12b-2).
-Yes x No o.
+Annual Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 ded December 31, 2005 C DR . o Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.
+For the transition period from 1 to Commission File 1 Number 000-23186 IACEUTICALS, INC. t as specified in its charter) DELAWARE (State of other jurisdiction of incorporation or organization) 62-1413174 (I.R.S. employer identification no.) Birmingham, Alabama 35244 pal executive offices) 44-4600 nmber, including area code) Securities registered pursual nt to Section 12(b) of the Act: Title of each class None Name of each exchange on which registered None Securities registered pursua nt to Section 12(g) of the Act: each class x, \$.01 Par Value Indicate by a check mark if the registrant is a well-known seasoned issuer, as def fined in Rule 405 of the Securities Act.
+Yes o Nox.
+Indicate by a check mark if the registrant is not required to file reports pursuant t o Section 13 or Section 15(d) of the Act.
+Yes o Nox.
+Indicate by a check mark whether the registrant (1) has filed all reports required the preceding 12 months (or for such shorter period that the registrant was required the past 90 days.
+Yes x Noo.
+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of not be contained, to the best of registrant's knowledge, in definitive proxy or info any amendment to this Form 10-K. o.
+Regulation S-K (Section 229.405 of this chapter) is not contained herein, and will ormation statements incorporated by reference in Part III of this Form 10-K or Indicate by a check mark whether the registrant is a large accelerated filer, an acclarge accelerated filer" in Rule 12b-2 of the Exchange Act).
+(Check One): celerated filer, or a non-accelerated filer.
+See definition of "accelerated filer and Large accelerated filer o Accelerated filer x Non-accelerated filer o Indicate by a check mark whether the registrant is a shell company (as defined in Exchange Act Rule 12b-2).
+Yes o Nox.

+The number of shares of Common Stock, par value \$.01, of the Registrant outstanding as of March 3, 2006 was 28,980,228 shares.

+deemed to constitute an admission that any such stockholder is an affiliate of the Registrant.

-The Registrant estimates that the aggregate market value of the Common Stock on June 30, 2004 (based upon the closing price shown on the Nasdaq National Market on June 30, 2004) held by non-affiliates was approximately \$101,943,781.
+The Registrant estimates that the aggregate market value of the Common Stock on June 30, 2005 (based upon the closing price shown on the Nasdaq National Market on June 30, 2005) held by non-affiliates was approximately \$78,374,464.
 For this computation, the Registrant has excluded the market value of all shares of its Common Stock reported as beneficially owned by officers, directors and certain significant stockholders of the Registrant.
-Such exclusion shall not be deemed to constitute an admission that any such stockholder is an affiliate of the Registrant.
+Such exclusion shall not be